Plan A Trip To Cuba In 10 Easy Steps!

 If you do decide to travel on your own around the island there is public transportation available such as buses and taxis.
 Negotiate and confirm the cost to your location prior to getting in the taxi cab.
 Your hotel or owner of your casa particular may also be able to provide you with a driver.
 If you are staying in Havana, there is a convenient hop on and off bus.
 Chanel of CulturalXplorer wrote a great article on getting around Cuba.

 7) Global Entry, Health & Travel Insurance:

 Once you decide to plan a trip to Cuba, add global entry to your to do list!
 Global entry allows for easy entry back into the U.S. You can avoid a customs agent and the questions usually asked about your travel.
 The process is easy and takes less than a month depending on available interview times in your city.
 Some people have asked about getting your passport stamped.
 My U.S. passport was stamped when I entered Cuba.
 They also stamp your tourist card/visa.
 If you travel through another country, you will have two entry stamps in your passports for that country.
 Without global entry a customs agent may ask where you were in between.
 If you were in Cuba legally this should not be an issue.
-In addition, Cuba requires travelers to have health insurance.
+In addition, Cuba travel requires health insurance.
 Although I know of several travelers who did not obtain health insurance for their trip, it is not expensive to do so.
-I found out that my American health insurance has coverage in Cuba.
+I found out that my American health insurance has coverage for Cuba travel.
 However, I obtained travel insurance from World Nomads which included health insurance coverage.

 8) Learn Spanish: